Do you have a question that isn’t answered about our scholarship on our site?

 We are making international education more accessible by offering short term study abroad scholarships to deserving students.

 Studying abroad is the most effective way for students to develop valuable skills because it helps push them to get out of their comfort zone by experiencing a different culture, language, environment, and educational system.
 It teaches students to appreciate difference and diversity and enables them to recognize – and then dismiss – stereotypes they may have held about people they had never met.

 Learning how to interact with people from other countries and cultures equips future leaders in all sectors to address urgent issues – from curing diseases and finding energy solutions, to fighting terrorism and hunger – shared across borders.

-Providing deserving college students, who might not otherwise have the opportunity, with an opportunity to gain global exposure by providing them with their first passport, international flight, and short-term study abroad experience.
+exposure by providing them with their first passport, international flight, and short-term study abroad experience.

-If Deidre had not received a $1,500 stipend from her University to pay for that study abroad program, she may have never gotten her passport and traveled abroad that spring break.
+If Deidre had not received a $1,500 stipend from her university to pay for that study abroad program, she may have never gotten her passport and traveled abroad that spring break.

 In 2019 she founded the Wander Abroad scholarship so she could give that same experience to deserving college students across the United States.

 Amber is an entrepreneur, leader, philanthropist, and adventurer.
 Originally from a small town in Nebraska, she understood the importance of travel and immersing herself into local cultures across the globe.
 She lived abroad in Germany and became an avid traveler.
 Amber has traveled to 39 countries but ultimately chose to reside in Phoenix, Arizona where she opened her own travelers’ hostel.
 Amber says her best stories are found within the pages of her passport and is excited to support others discovering the joy of travel.

 Iuliana Popa, Board Member 2020-2022